jontze/conventional-versioning/README.md

 ## Installation

 There are various ways to install Conventional Versioning.
-The easiest way is to install it using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) derictly from the git repository:
+The easiest way is to install it using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) directly from the git repository:

 ```sh
 cargo install --git https://github.com/jontze/conventional-versioning